AndersDJohnson/github-markdown-preview.user.js/README.md

 Talks to the [GitHub API for Markdown](gh-api-md) to render comment previews in [GitHub Flavored Markdown], including issues and PRs references for the current repository.

+If it stops working for you at any point, it might be because you've exceeded what the API allows with [rate limiting][gh-rate-limit] for unauthenticated requests.
+If this becomes a problem, please let us know, and we could look at possibly integrating OAuth as an application, or allowing the user to configure a personal access token.

 ## Install